-Paragraphs are the building blocks of papers.
-Many students define a paragraph as a group of at least five sentences or a half-page lengthy paragraph, and so on.
-In reality, the unity and consistency of thoughts across sentences defines a paragraph.
+Paragraphs are the building blocks of paper.
+Many students define a paragraph as a group of at least five sentences, a half-page lengthy paragraph, and so on.
+In reality, the unity and consistency of thoughts across sentences define a paragraph.

-A paragraph is, in the end, a statement or a set of sentences that support one major concept.
-You must first decide on a working thesis for your article before you can begin determining the composition of individual paragraphs.
-A working thesis is similar to a seed from which an organic one grows—a natural growth from a seed to a full-fledged paper with direct, familial links between all of the concepts.
+A paragraph is, in the end, a statement or a set of sentences that support one central concept.
+It would help if you first decided on a working thesis for your article before you can begin determining the composition of individual paragraphs.
+A working thesis is similar to a seed from which an organic one grows—a natural growth from a seed to a full-fledged paper with direct, familial links between all the concepts.

-The process of deciding what to include in your paragraphs begins with the growth of a seed of thoughts, which is referred to as brainstorming.
-There are a multitude of brainstorming techniques; regardless of the one you use, you must finish this step of paragraph development.
+Deciding what to include in your paragraphs begins with the growth of a seed of thoughts: brainstorming.
+There are many brainstorming techniques; regardless of the one you use, you must finish this step of paragraph development.